Eaindrae/BotBuilder/generators/dotnet-templates/README.md

 dotnet new emptybot -n MyEmptyBot
 ```

-## Overridding .NET Core 2.2 Dependencies
+## Overridding .NET Core 3.1 Dependencies
-The templates default to using .NET Core 2.2.x.
+With the 4.8.x release of the Bot Framework SDK, all .NET samples now default to use .NET Core version 3.1.
+In keeping with this change, the .NET Templates now default to using .NET Core 3.1.x.
 This can be overridden on the command line by using the `--framework` option.
-The current templates support `netcoreapp2.1` and `netcoreapp2.2` (the default).
+The current templates support `netcoreapp2.1`, `netcoreapp2.2`, and `netcoreapp3.1` (the default).

+NOTE:  you can still generate a bot that uses .NET Core 2.2, but you will be generating a bot that will take a dependency on a .NET Core runtime version that is *end of life*.
+To understand this and additional .NET Core runtime version information, refer to [Download .NET Core][60].

 Here are some different examples that show how to specify different .NET Core dependencies: